deepblue/springnote_resources/README.txt

 == How to get keys

-1. You need to register your application on Openmaru API Center and get the application key. read http://dev.springnote.com/pages/438963 for detailed informations
+1. You need to register your application on Openmaru API Center and get the application key.
+Read http://dev.springnote.com/pages/438963 for more details.

-2. And now you need to get the user key for the application you registered.
+2. Now you need to get the user key for the application you registered.
-Read http://dev.springnote.com/pages/438944 for detailed informations.
+Read http://dev.springnote.com/pages/438944 for more details.

-3. You have users OpenID, user key, application key.
-Configure SpringnoteResources with these informations like following code:
+3. You have user OpenID, user key, and application key.
+Configure SpringnoteResources with the information like following code:

 Springnote::Base.configuration.set :app_key => '__ApplicationKey_Here__',
   :user_openid => 'http://user-open-id-url/',